 « Before leaving, I remind my parents not to leave any rubbish behind, including their cigarette ends.

-The Tourist Office and the municipal services provide
+The Tourist Office and the municipal services provide free ashtrays.

 « If I go fishing, I find out about fishing seasons and the permits I need to eat my fish.
 Fishing for sea urchins is strictly regulated.